arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Generate a sequence of unique random numbers
 * Write a simple Garbage collection system
 * Write a basic message broker, using whatever language you like.
+* Write a very basic web server.
+Draw a road map for features to be implemented in the future.

 ####[[↑]](#toc) <a name='architecture'>Questions about Software Architecture:</a>